forestgeo/Climate/Climate_Data/WorldClim/README.md

 ## Data file contents
 Described in `CTFS_ForestGEO_WorldClim_Metadata.pdf`

-## Data use and attribution:
+## Data use and attribution

-Researchers who wish to use this data product are responsible to understand and evaluate its appropriateness for their research purposes.
+Researchers who wish to use these data are responsible for understanding and evaluating their appropriateness for specific research purposes.
+They must cite the original data sources (below) and should also cite the ForestGEO Climate Data Portal, as per our [data use policy](https://github.com/forestgeo/Climate/blob/master/README.md#data-use-policy).
 The WorldClim data product is described at http://www.worldclim.org/ and in Hijmans, et al. (2005).
-Publications using these data should cite Anderson-Teixeira, et al. (2015) and Hijmans, et al. (2005):

 Anderson-Teixeira KJ, Davies SJ, Bennett AC, et al. (2015) CTFS-ForestGEO: a worldwide network monitoring forests in an era of global change. *Global Change Biology*, 21(2), 528–549.  https://doi.org/10.1111/gcb.12712

 Hijmans RJ, Cameron SE, Parra JL, Jones PG, and Jarvis A. (2005) Very high resolution interpolated climate surfaces for global land areas. *International Journal of Climatology*, 25(15), 1965–1978.  https://doi.org/10.1002/joc.1276

-Please also refer to the ForestGEO Climate Date Portal's [data use policy](https://github.com/forestgeo/Climate/blob/master/README.md#data-use-policy) re: citation of the curated data set.